 The city's Boulder Revised Code and Property Maintenance Code require all rental properties in Boulder to maintain a valid rental license.
 The code establishes minimum standards for the use and safe occupancy of dwellings to protect, preserve and promote the physical and mental health of its residents.

-Short-term rentals are properties that are rented for less than 30 days at a time.
+- Short-term rentals are properties that are rented for 29 days or less at a time.

-Once a Short-Term Rental License is issued, a Short-Term Rental Annual Affidavit and fee must be submitted each year by your anniversary date to maintain your Short-Term Rental License.
-If the Annual Affidavit to certify principal residency is not completed, the license will be Revoked.
-This Annual Affidavit is not required on the expiration/renewal year for the license.
+- Once issued, a Short-Term Rental Annual Affidavit and fee must be submitted by the issuance anniversary date to maintain your Short-Term Rental License.
+If the Annual Affidavit to certify principal residency is not completed, the license will be revoked.